Sachin1273Sharma/Concepts/life-skills/learning-process.md

 3. **Eliminate Distractions**
 4. **Practice**

-## 5. What are some of the actions you can take going forward to improve your learning process?
+## 5. What are some of the actions you can take going forward to improve your learning process.

 **Actions I Will take to improve my learning:**